BosM16/BosRepo/README.md

 **'Interactive demo on the indoor localization, control and navigation of drones'**
 at KULeuven, Faculty of Engineering Science, Department of Mechanical Engineering

-This document serves as an instruction manual for installation and usage of the demo.
+This document serves as an instruction manual for installation and use of the demo.

 ## Hardware requirements
 * Parrot Bebop 2 drone